 This is your tenancy agreement, the legal contract that sets out the conditions of your tenancy.
-It also sets out the council's responsibilities as your landlord and your responsibilities as a tenant.
-It is important that you understand that if you break any of the terms of this contract, you could lose your home.
-If you would like help to understand this agreement, please contact a housing fficer on 01293 438000 or email: housing.news@crawley.gov.uk
+It also sets out the Council's responsibilities as your landlord and your responsibilities as a tenant.
+It is important that you understand that if you break any of the terms of this contract you could lose your home.
+If you would like help to understand this agreement please contact a Housing Officer on 01293 438000.